-The CVWDB added a Talent Solutions Committee as a Board Standing Committee to support the Talent Solutions Team.
-The President of Central Virginia Community College and the Chief Operating Officer of the Lynchburg

-Regional Business Alliance agreed to co-chair the standing committee to build greater synergy between workforce and education.
-As an initiative of the CVWDB, The Talent Solutions Team helps identify needed programs and coordinate training activities to meet the employer needs at both the secondary and postsecondary level.
+The CVWDB added a Talent Solutions Committee as a Board Standing Committee to support the Business Services Team in 2019.
+The President of Central Virginia Community College and the Chief Operating Officer of the Lynchburg Regional Business Alliance agreed to co-chair the standing committee to build greater synergy between workforce and education.
+As an initiative of the CVWDB, The Business Services Team helps identify needed programs and coordinate training activities to meet the employer needs at both the secondary and postsecondary level.

-The Talent Solutions Team includes Community College staff, CTE staff and other program areas from all secondary schools in the region.
-CVCC, a key workforce partner and member of the Talent Solutions Team, is preparing to launch a Regional Technical Academy in the fall of 2021 that will engage the area secondary school systems as well as adult education providers in training initiatives to meet high demand occupations in the region.
+The Business Services Team includes Community College staff, CTE staff and other program areas from all secondary schools in the region.
+CVCC, a key workforce partner and member of the Business Solutions Team, launched a Regional Career and Technical Education (CTE) Academy in the fall of 2021 that engages the area secondary school systems as well as adult education providers in training initiatives to meet high demand occupations in the region.

-The CVWDB staff will work closely with CVCC and the secondary schools to support this initiative and help connect businesses to the workforce system.
+The CVWDB staff will work closely with CVCC and the secondary schools to support the regional CTE Academy initiative and help connect businesses to the workforce system.
 WIOA Title I programs are currently engaged with CVCC in several fast-track training programs in healthcare and manufacturing and frequently pilots' new initiatives with special populations with CVCC.
-Additionally, the virtual career platform under development will serve, all WIOA Title I career seekers as well as secondary and post-secondary education.
+Central Virginia Workforce Development Board staff has been actively engaging with CVCC leaders by presenting to CVCC staff about the referral process and providing an overview of Virginia Career Works.
+WDB staff also serves on CVCC's CTE advisory council and meets with staff regularly.